Healthy Homes Assessment Pandora

 Draught Stopping Pandora

-If you can feel external air getting in, or see the air is clear from a hole or gap, then it’s most likely a gap or hole that requirements sealing in some way.
-Cracks or gaps with large gaps must be fixed permanently.
-Cracks that are greater than 3mm and allow air in or out of your house require seals.
-For instance, if an open fireplace is not in use, it can cause draughts and should be blocked off.
-Property managers and landlords are responsible for making sure such draughts are eliminated in the maximum extent imaginable.
+If you can feel external air flowing in or an unobstructed draught coming out of a hole or gap and you can feel it, it is likely to be a gap or hole that requirements sealing in somehow.
+Large gaps and cracks should be stopped permanently.
+The gaps that exceed 3mm that allow air in or out into the home need the sealing.
+For example, if an open fireplace isn’t in use it can cause draughts and must be sealed from.
+Property managers and landlords are responsible for ensuring such draughts are eliminated as far as possible.

-You don’t need to block off holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors may be required to allow for movement of the building when the household heats and cools, in order to let them be closed and opened instead of than sticking.
-We will check all doors and windows as part of our Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps which are part of the building.
+For instance, small gaps around windows and doors might be necessary to allow for movement of the building as the household heats and cools, to allow them to be closed and opened instead of than sticking.
+We will check the windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections